Create a

 If a guest does not have a partner, seat the guest they know best that also does not have a partner directly across.

-designated helper to your left.
-Of course, don't tell them they are the designated helper, just quietly ask them if they would give you hand in the kitchen (if you need it).
+Seat your designated helper to your left.
+Of course, it isn't necessary to tell them that they are the designated helper (singling them out may make them uncomfortable), just quietly ask them if they would give you hand in the kitchen (if you need it).

 and bring out to each guest, also called "restaurant style"